Human mobility networks reveal increased segregation in large cities

 The set of users who pass these filters constitute our final analysis set of \usercountx users.
-We confirm that the Census demographic statistics of these users' inferred home locations are similar to those of the US population in terms of income, age, sex, and race, suggesting that our inference procedure yields a demographically representative sample.
+We confirm that the Census demographic statistics of these users' inferred home locations are similar to those of the US population in terms of income, age, sex, and race.

-Any individual quantitative measure provides only a partial picture of a person's economic standing.
-Recognizing this, we conduct robustness checks in which rather than using the Zillow estimated rent of the user's home as a proxy for economic standing, we use 1) the median Census Block Group household income in that area; and 2) the percentile-scored rent of the home, to account for long-tailed rent distributions.
-Our main results are robust to using these alternate measures of economic standing (Supplementary Figure \ref{fig:robust_2}).
+Any individual quantitative measure provides only a partial picture of a person's socioeconomic status.
+Recognizing this, we conduct robustness checks in which rather than using the Zillow estimated rent of the user's home as a proxy for socioeconomic status, we use 1) the median Census Block Group household income in that area; and 2) the percentile-scored rent of the home, to account for long-tailed rent distributions.
+Our main results are robust to using these alternate measures of socioeconomic status (Supplementary Figure \ref{fig:robust_2}).